String Functions¶

 Finds the highest index of the substring

-are interpreted as in slice notation.
-However, the index returned is relative to the original stringtext
+startandendare interpreted as in slice notation.
+However, the index returned is relative to the original stringtextand not the slicetext[start:end].
+The function returns -1 ifsubis not found.- Parameters

 text (